bmmpxf/mapstory/manual/manual.rst

 Introduction
 ============

-MapStory is a collaborative map sharing and publishing platform, with a focus on storytelling.
-Maps are shown most often with an element of time to aid in the storytelling.
+**MapStory** is a collaborative map sharing and publishing platform with a focus on storytelling.
+Maps are shown with an element of time to create animations to aid in the storytelling.

-MapStories are also the name for those temporal maps.
-A MapStory can also include annotations (AND OTHER THINGS).
+A **MapStory** is also the name for those temporal maps.
+A MapStory can also include one or more StoryLayers, other geospatial layers, and annotations.

-A StoryLayer is a component of a MapStory that contains geospatial data with a time element.
-A MapStory can be comprised of one or more StoryLayers.
+A **StoryLayer** is a component of a MapStory that contains geospatial data with an element of time.
+Similar to a standard geospatial layer, b

-A StoryTeller is an author of a MapStory.
-Anyone who __registers__ for an account on MapStory.org can be a StoryTeller.
+A **StoryTeller** is an author of a MapStory.
+Anyone who registers for an account on MapStory.org can be a StoryTeller.
+(See the Registration_ section for more details.)

-For more information, please see the MapStory wiki (http://wiki.mapstory.org).
+For more information, please see the `MapStory wiki <http://wiki.mapstory.org>`_.

-EXPAND THESE DEFINITIONS

 .. _registration: